All About Bonsai Tree, Its Types, Growth And Care Guidelines

-What is Bonsai?
+What is bonsai?

-Bonsai are basically plants and trees that are cultivated in containers that look prettier and beautiful than the ones that grows in the forest.
+Bonsai are basically plants and trees that are cultivated in containers that look prettier and more beautiful than the ones that grow in the forest.
 It is an umbrella term used to represent several forms of potted plants.
 Bonsai refers to shrunk and contracted trees that are grown in a container.

-How It Got Originated?
+How Did It Originate?

-What are the types of Bonsai?
+What are the types of bonsai?

 1. Japanese Maple